How to Build Voice Scripts Without Coding (2026 Guide)

 Use a Visual No Code Builder

-A visual no code builder is a platform that lets you design your agent’s logic using a drag and drop flowchart interface.
+A visual no code builder lets you design your agent’s logic using a drag and drop flowchart interface.
 Instead of writing code, you connect visual nodes for things like “send a message,” “ask a question,” or “call an API.”
 These tools make it dramatically faster to build, test, and iterate.
 What might take weeks to code can often be built in a day or two, empowering more people on your team to contribute.
-If you’re ready to see how simple this can be, explore the SigmaMind AI Agent Builder that’s built for this purpose.

 Set Up Phone Number Routing